 Nationally, Lynne was professor at Northern Michigan University and has presented at ASTA conferences on her special Rolland-informed chinrest fitting process, ASTA CAP, and Rolland Pedagogy, has served on ASTA committees and as Member-at-Large, and served as the Director of the Paul Rolland Workshop at George Mason University and on its faculty.
 Lynne has also taught classical violin technique at the Peter Rolland Fiddle Camp.

-Internationally, Lynne presented Rolland Pedagogy in Germany, England, and Spain, and taught township children through the Music Advancement Program at the University of South Africa in Durban.
+Internationally, Lynne presented Rolland Pedagogy in Germany, England, Spain, and Brazil, and taught township children through the Music Advancement Program at the University of South Africa in Durban.

 Lynne co-authored ASTA’s Certificate Advancement Program Handbook, writes articles for AST, and is VASTA’s The Fingerboard Studio Columnist.